 20 N. Wacker Drive, Suite 2850

 Chicago, IL 60606-3182

-Mills-Peninsula Health Services School of Diagnostic Imaging is approved by the California Department of Public Health, Radiologic Health Branch (CDPH RHB) as a school for radiographers.
-The program also holds State approval as a fluoroscopy school.
+Mills-Peninsula Medical Center School of Diagnostic Imaging is approved by the California Department of Public Health, Radiologic Health Branch (CDPH RHB) as a school for radiographers.
 Contact Information for Department of Public Health, Radiologic Health Branch is:

 P.O.
 Box 997414, MS 7610

 Upon completion of this program, graduates are eligible to take the State and National certification examination.

 Joint Review Committee on Education in Radiologic Technology